Seleziona una pagina

 with J. Tukiainen, S. Blesse, A. Bohne, J. Jääskeläinen, A. Luukinen, A. Sieppi

 While effective bureaucracy is crucial for state capacity, its decision-making remains a black box.
 We elicit preferences of 900+ real-world public procurement officials in Finland and Germany.
 This is an important pursuit as they report having sizeable discretion and minimal extrinsic incentives.
 Through conjoint experiments, we identify the relative importance of multiple features of procurement outcomes.
-Officials prioritize avoiding unexpectedly high prices but not seeking low prices.
+Officials prioritize avoiding unexpectedly high prices over seeking low prices.
 Avoiding winners with prior bad performance is the most important feature.
-Officials avoid very low competition, while litigation risks and regional favoritism play minor roles.
-Personal preferences and office interests appear well aligned among bureaucrats.
+Officials avoid very low competition, while litigation risks and regional favoritism matter less.
+Personal preferences and office interests appear well-aligned among bureaucrats.

 “Bureaucratic Frictions and Innovation Procurement”